intel/intel-extension-for-tensorflow/examples/stable_diffussion_inference/README.md

 ## Prerequisites

 ### Model Code change
-We optimized official keras-cv Stable Diffusion, eg, concatenate two forward pass, combine computation in loops to reduce op number, add fp16 mode for model.
-However, this optimization hasn't been up streamed, so to get better perforamnce, instead of installing official keras-cv, you may want to clone keras-cv, apply patch, then install it
+We optimized official keras-cv Stable Diffusion, for example, concatenate two forward passes, combine computation in loops to reduce op number, and add fp16 mode for model.
+However, this optimization hasn't been up streamed.
+To get better performance, instead of installing official keras-cv, you may want to clone keras-cv, apply patch, then install it as shown here:
 ```
 git clone https://github.com/keras-team/keras-cv.git
 cd keras-cv